 (2) The regulations may provide that the method of ascertainment of the weight of the vehicle or of any goods carried by the vehicle for the purposes of any other Act be adopted for the purposes of this Act.

-[Section 22 amended by No. 54 of 1985 s.
+[Section 22 amended: No. 54 of 1985 s.
 24.]

 23. Transfer of licence